-One of the issues with teacher professionalism in Indonesia is a lack of continuous Teacher professional development (TPD) (Kholis, 2019).
-TPD faces numerous issues that continue to this day.
-Several lecturers held a focus group discussion with vocational high school teachers in DIY about classroom learning and graduates' work preparation.
-Some of the results of the FGD included the need for continuous assistance from LPTK academics regarding updates on effective learning strategies, as well as broader and more flexible communication access between teachers, lecturers, and practitioners.
+One of the issues concerning teacher professionalism in Indonesia is the lack of continuous Teacher professional development (TPD) (Kholis, 2019).
+TPD faces numerous issues that persist to this day.
+Several lecturers conducted a focus group discussion with vocational high school teachers in DIY regarding classroom learning and graduates' work readiness.
+Some of the results of the FGD indicated the need for continuous assistance from LPTK academics in providing updates on effective learning strategies, as well as broader and more flexible communication access between teachers, lecturers, and practitioners.
 Recognizing these challenges and opportunities, this study was initiated to address the gaps in teacher professional development.
-TPD can be linked to the knowledge aspect regarding subject matter and teaching methods, and the community aspect to provide an environment that supports teacher professional development (Bagno et al., 2006).
+TPD can be related to the knowledge aspect which includes subject matter and teaching methods, and the community aspect which provide an environment that supports teacher professional development (Bagno et al., 2006).
 TPD is a continuous process that helps teachers acquire new skills and enhance their expertise.
-It starts with the beginning of the training they get and lasts until after they leave the workforce (Van Raalte et al., 2012).
-TPD programs must be implemented continuously to result in meaningful improvements in teachers' beliefs, knowledge, and practices.
+It starts with the initial training they receive and continues until after they leave the workforce (Van Raalte et al., 2012).
+TPD programs must be implemented on an ongoing basis to bring about meaningful improvements in teachers' beliefs, knowledge, and practices.
+Inadequate continuous TPD is one of the critical issues associated with teacher professionalism in Indonesia (Rahayu et al., 2023).